mathiasertl/django-ca/docs/source/settings.rst

    * A dictionary defining the three controllable extensions, which are itself a dictionary.

+   If you specify an existing profile, the existing profile will be updated, so any keys not specified will be left untouched.

    Here is a full example:

      .. code-block:: python

          CA_DEFAULT_PROFILES = {
              'client': {
-                 'desc': _('desc will show up at "sign_cert -h" and in webinterface.'), 'basicConstraints': {
+                 'desc': _('desc will show up at "sign_cert -h" and in the webinterface.'), 'basicConstraints': {
                      'critical': True,
                      'value': 'CA:FALSE',